Blog Customer FeedbackTop 7 NPS Alternatives to Measure Customer Experience

 This could be either buying a product, getting extra seats for their account, or accessing billing information.

-A typical question for CES would be "How easy was it to handle your issue?" with responses ranging from 1 (very easy) to 5.
+A typical question for customer effort score would be "How easy was it to handle your issue?" with responses ranging from 1 (very easy) to 5.

 To calculate the total CES, divide the sum of scores by the total number of responses.
 So, if your total score is 300 and you received 50 responses, the total CES is 6.